mortezakowkabi/jcb-persian-documentation/040-Adding-Helper-Structures-to-any-JCB-component.md

 For simple, internal help content, choose **Text** and enter the instructions directly.
 Example:

-> “This is the help you need.”
+> "This is the help you need."

 Save and close the record.